gep13/gep13/input/blog/introducing-cake-wyam-recipe.md

 Title: Introducing the Cake.Wyam.Recipe Package
 Published: 06/12/2018
 Tags:
-- Cake
+- cake
-- Wyam
+- wyam
-- Scripts
+- scripts
-- Automation
+- automation
 ---

 This is another of those announcement blog posts that is a little on the "late" side.
 This post is about the [Cake.Wyam.Recipe](https://www.nuget.org/packages/Cake.Wyam.Recipe/) package, which was first released back in May 2017.
 Now, in it's sixth release, I thought it was about time to tell people about it.
 Better late than never...